We advocate for the importance of all members engaging in life-long faith journeys.

 Bringing faith-based values to the public square.

-We are joined in our Faith Formation ministry by the diocese’s Commission on Ministry in the work of discernment and led by our Justice Commission, Director of Public Policy John Hennessy, and Bishop Thomas Brown in bringing our faith-based values and voices in the area of social justice to the public-square.
+We are joined in our faith formation ministry by the diocese’s Commission on Ministry in the work of discernment and led by our Justice Commission, our public policy consultant, John Hennessy, and Bishop Thomas Brown in bringing our faith-based values and voices in the area of social justice to the public-square.

 Read Updates on the Blog